New Zealand–Ukraine relations: Migration

 During the 19th and early 20th centuries, Ukrainian immigration to New Zealand was limited due to the latter's "highly selective and exclusivist" immigration policy in the past which favoured immigrant of British stock.
 One Poltava-born man named Anton Omelchenko, who visited Christchurch in 1910, was responsible for supplying horses to Captain Robert Falcon Scott's Terra Nova Expedition to Antarctica.
-In 1949, about 170 Ukrainian refugees settled in New Zealand as part of a brief wave of 930 former Soviet citizens who setted in New Zealand between 1949 and 1951.
+In 1949, about 170 Ukrainian refugees settled in New Zealand as part of a brief wave of 930 former Soviet citizens who settled in New Zealand between 1949 and 1951.
 Many of these Ukrainians settled in Pahiatua in the North Island where the established a "neighbourhood community" that consisted of a choir, children's musical group, and a church.
 The number of Soviet-born residents in New Zealand rose slightly from 506 in 1951 to 982 in 1976.
 Between 2001 and 2013, the number of Ukrainian-born residents in New Zealand rose from 840 to 1,350.

+Following the Russian invasion of Ukraine, the New Zealand Government introduced a two-year work visa programme in March 2022 allowing New Zealand citizens and residents of Ukrainian descent to sponsor Ukrainian family members seeking to shelter in New Zealand.
+This "Special Ukraine Policy" aims to bring over 4,000 Ukrainians to New Zealand and comes with work and study rights.
+By early November 2022, 1,000 visas had been grant and 400 Ukrainians had arrived in New Zealand.
+However, support group "Mahi for New Zealand" urged the Government to expand the level of financial, English language, and health assistance for Ukrainian refugees.
+Due to the lack of support, some refugees had returned to Ukraine.
+In late February 2023, the New Zealand Government extended the 2022 Special Ukraine Visa application window to 15 March 2024 and the travel window from nine to 12 months.
+In addition, the Government allowed "acceptable sponsors" who were not relatives of Ukrainian refugees to assume their financial and other obligations.